 unknown type application scenario

-type represents a type that cannot be predefined.
-In many scenarios, it can replace the function of the any
+The unknown type represents a type that cannot be predefined.
+In many scenarios, it can replace the function of the any type while retaining the ability of static checking.

 Type conversion